 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want market-topping returns, you need to put together the best portfolio you can.
-Of course, despite its four-star rating, eBay may not be your top choice.
+If you want market-thumping returns, you need to put together the best portfolio you can.
+Of course, despite a strong four-star rating, eBay may not be your top choice.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.